-Our homestead is set-up on a 900 acre ranch that includes spectacular woodlands, abundant and diverse wildlife, pastures, and canyon lands in isolated Lindrith, NM.
-Together with family, friends, and Interns we raise: various vegetables in our ½ acre garden and two petite greenhouses; A small herd of Goats; a few Cows; One adorable Yak; Laying hens; and Heritage Hogs.
+Our diverse farmstead is set-up on a 900 acre ranch that includes spectacular woodlands, abundant and diverse wildlife, pastures, and canyon lands in isolated Lindrith, NM.
+We raise a diverse offering of vegetables, a small herd of Goats; a few Cows; One handsome Yak; Pastured laying hens; and Heritage Hogs.
 We also have an abundance of Dogs and Cats, as well as a pair of friendly horses.
-From these ventures we are able to produce milk, cheese, eggs, veggies, meat, and fiber.
+From our farming ventures we are able to produce dairy, eggs, veggies, and meat for our own consumption.
 We preserve our harvest, butcher our own animals and make our own breads, pastas, tortillas and just about everything else we eat.
-Additionally we always have ongoing projects utilizing low-cost/no-cost resources.
-Our farming methods are not certified anything, nor practiced rigidly, but are a collection of principles and designs such as; Organic, Permaculture, Holistic, Humane, minimal-till, etc.
+We also have ongoing projects utilizing low-cost/no-cost resources.
+Our farming methods are not certified anything, nor practiced rigidly, but are a collection of principles and designs such as; Beyond Organic, Permaculture, Holistic Management, Holistic planned grazing, Humane, Low-stress, minimal-tillage, etc.

-We are not currently a for-profit farmsteading operation, but rather a sustenance farm with other non-agricultural related industries, including a new commercial kitchen that we are looking to certify this summer as a bakery.
+We are not currently a for-profit farm/ranch operation, but rather a sustenance farm or homestead.
 We live fairly simply and without much money to get us by, which is both challenging and rewarding.
 However, we are not without such modern conveniences as electricity, internet and hot running water.